Home » Cosmetic Dentistry » Overbite & Overjet Solutions » How to Fix an Overbite? Overbite Correction Treatments

 Treating children for orthodontic issues is relatively easier as their jaw is still within the developmental stages and can be easily manipulated.

-Advances in technology have meant that correcting bites issues in adults has become a lot easier too.
+However, with this being said, technological advances have meant that correcting bites issues in adults has become much easier.

-- Brace systems either discreet or more traditional
+• Brace systems are either discreet or more traditional

 If you are experiencing any issues with your overbite, it's important to get in touch with a dentist who will be able to advise you on the best next steps and the most suitable treatments for your oral condition.

-Due to advances in modern technology, innovative orthodontic treatments have emerged, which give adult patients the option to consider brace systems to straighten their teeth in half the time of traditional braces.
+Due to advances in modern technology, innovative orthodontic treatments have emerged, which give adult patients the option to consider brace systems to straighten their teeth faster and more realistically.

 As braces can have negative connotations (like "brace face), many adults feel embarrassed to wear braces to fix their misalignment or malocclusion issues.